DwarvesGraph: A High-Performance Graph Mining System with Pattern Decomposition: Compiler

 \subsection{Code Generation}

-The compiler back-end generates performant C++ GPM implementations.
-In our implementation, we choose to parallelize the outer-most loop: the iterations of the outer-most loop are statically divided and assigned to multiple computation threads before execution.
-An alternative strategy is to parallelize the outer several loops instead of the outer-most one for more parallelism.
-We do not choose this strategy since: 1) it introduces extra code generation complexity; and 2) the parallelism exposed by outer-most loop parallelization is already sufficient to keep all cores fully utilized.

-To achieve load balance, the compiler uses fine-grained work stealing so that idle threads can steal iterations that are statically assigned but have not been executed by others.
+The compiler back-end generates C++ implementations.
+We choose to parallelize the outer-most loop, whose iterations are statically divided and assigned to computation threads before execution.
+To achieve load balance, the compiler uses fine-grained work stealing to allow idle threads to steal iterations that are statically assigned but have not been executed by others.
 We use privatization to ensure thread-safe updates to global variables.
 Each thread maintains a private copy for each global variable to accumulate the updates during the execution.
-In the end, the local copy is updated to the corresponding global variable using mutex lock.
-In Section~\ref{ast_ir}, we mentioned that all global variable updates should be associative and commutative.
-Thus, the implementation ensures the correctness.
-Users can specify that multiple patterns can be enumerated concurrently.
-In such case, the compiler performs computation reuse optimization across multiple patterns---the ASTs of these patterns are fused into a large AST before code generation, and thus the common operations will be shared.
+The copy is updated to the corresponding global variable using mutex lock.
+The associative and commutative updates to global variables (Section~\ref{ast_ir}) ensures the correctness of the implementation.
+When multiple patterns are enumerated concurrently, the compiler performs computation reuse optimization across different patterns.